aelew/devterms/README.md

 # 📚 DevTerms

-An open-source, crowdsourced dictionary website for developers to look up technical terms, programming jargon, and more!
+A crowdsourced dictionary website for developers to look up technical terms, programming jargon, and more!
 DevTerms also [has an X (Twitter) account](https://twitter.com/devtermsio), where you can follow for news and word-of-the-day alerts!

 Check out [DevTerms in action](https://devterms.io)!